mdrakibulislam-zero/AIVirtualQuizGame/README.md

 ## What Have I Done:
-Firstly, I've created a Hand Tracking Module using openCV and MediaPipe.
-Then, I've created my AI Virtual Quiz Game.
-I've used a csv file for import all of our questions.
+Firstly, I've created a Hand Tracking Module using openCV, MediaPipe and Math.
+Then, I've created my AI Virtual Quiz Game using OpenCV, CSV, Time and Hand Tracking Module.
+I've used a csv file for import all of our questions and answers.

 OpenCV is a library used for computer vision applications.
 With help of OpenCV, we can build an enormous number of applications that work better in real-time.
 Mainly it's used for image and video processing.

 MediaPipe is a framework mainly used for building audio, video, or any time series data.
 With the help of the MediaPipe framework, we can build very impressive pipelines for different media processing functions.

+Math is a built-in module that we can use for mathematical tasks.

+CSV (Comma Separated Values) format is one of the most simple and common ways to store tabular data.
+To represent a CSV file, it must be saved with the .csv file extension.
+CSV is a build-in module that we can use for working with CSV files much easier.

 ## Required Packages: